 With the end of the year fast approaching, my plans / goals for 2015 have been in the back of my mind.
 I started to create a little “bucket list” for things I wanted to do in 2015, in fitness as well as life in general.
-One thing on that list, was to learn to swim.
+One thing on that list – adult swimming lessons.
+I needed to learn to swim.

 On holiday as a teenager and young adult, you’ll never catch me slashing about in the pool or the sea.
 I’ll dip my toe in for sure but that’s as far as it goes.

 So when the opportunity to complete the Windsor Triathlon in June 2015 came up, it seemed destined for me.
 I promptly agreed then shat myself as to how I was gonna swim 750m (I’ve already decided to do the Sprint distance…baby steps and all with my FIRST EVER triathlon!).